russelljjarvis/OpenFPGASNN/README.md

 ### The FOSS Workflow Pieces

-* Build Prerequisites - what we need before we begin
 * IceStorm Tools - create bitstreams file and programs boards
 * nextpnr - portable place and route
 * iVerilog - Verilog simulation and synthesis tool (optional)